Sorting, Renaming, and Reordering Columns

 This is a lesson preview only.
 For the full lesson, purchase the course here.

 All right, vector operations.
-Vector operations is when you do math across the value, all the corresponding values in an entire column iteratively.
-So you have one column and another column, you do math between the columns to get the value for yet another column.
+Vector operations are when you do math across all the corresponding values in an entire column iteratively.
+So you have one column and another column, and you do math between the columns to get the value for yet another column.

-So what we wanna do is make a sales column, the value of which is gonna be the price of the item times the quantity that we just added.
-It's gonna be able to multiply iteratively.
-We'll say UDF sales is gonna equal UDF price times UDF QTY.
+So what we want to do is make a sales column, the value of which will be the price of the item times the quantity that we just added.
+It will be able to multiply iteratively.
+We'll say `UDF_sales` is going to equal `UDF_price` times `UDF_qty`.

-There, math vector operation, right?
-Vectors are linear and we're just, we're basically iterating the data frame and taking the values in each column, in each row and the corresponding columns, just multiplying together and get the new value for the new column.
-Straight up math across columns, vector operation, corresponding price and quantity we multiply together iteratively, right?
-Row by row by row by row.
-All right, now you could sort, we haven't done that yet.
+There—math vector operation, right?
+Vectors are linear, and we're basically iterating the DataFrame and taking the values in each row and the corresponding columns, multiplying them together to get the new value for the new column.
+Straight-up math across columns, vector operation: corresponding price and quantity multiplied together iteratively, right?
+Row by row by row.
+All right, now you can sort—we haven’t done that yet.

-I mean, we filtered, we haven't sorted.
-So let's sort, let's say foodDF.sort values.
-And that takes argument by, and that we will sort by whatever column we want.
+I mean, we filtered—we haven’t sorted.
+So let’s sort.
+Let’s say `foodDF.sort_values`, which takes the argument `by`, and we’ll sort by whatever column we want.

 Python for Data Science Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.